 exact same quantity if you buy in bulk.

-And yes I will use 2016 paper towels - remember this all started over a poopy diaper explosion.
+And yes I will use 2016 paper towels – remember this all started with a poopy diaper explosion.

 The Bad News

 Walmart keeps switching which products they overcharge you for.
 When I first noticed they were overcharging for bulk, it was for bulk All laundry detergent.
 By the time I went back to Walmart with paper, pen, and calculator, they had fixed the price of All but now they were overcharging for Gain.
 That means we have to keep a close watch on what they’re charging us.

 Here’s how I conducted my survey:

 I sampled 15 items from the two isles in Walmart’s food section that didn’t have the orange price-per-ounce sticker.
 I sampled no more than two items in one category (for example, I picked two laundry detergents, two dish soaps, etc).
 The only exception was for paper towels.
 Since the math was more involved, I sampled three different products, two by the same brand, Bounty.

 I actually found 4 overpriced bulk items, but two were Bounty paper towels and I didn’t want to include two price breakdowns for paper towels (The results of the other Bounty paper towel comparison were: For two-ply paper towel packages, the 8-pack was the most expensive, the 6-pack was the least expensive, and the 2-pack was in between)

 Next, I’m going to check out the pharmacy section to see if Walmart is overcharging for bulk items like shaving cream and shampoo.